Let’s be clear: Marriage is great. Your girlfriend is great. The wedding will be great.

 What we promise

-We'll be your one ally who will never, ever, mislead you with fantasies about the engagement.
-We'll always give it to you straight.
+We’ll always give it to you straight.
 Like you, we remain skeptical.
-Like you, we'd rather be doing something else.
-Like you, we refuse to slurp the chapel-flavored kool-aid.
+Like you, we’d prefer not to take this whole thing so seriously.
+Like you, we refuse to slurp the wedding-industrial complex’s Kool Aid.

-Another reason to care: money.
+If none of the above moves you, here’s another reason: money.
 Gobs of money.
 In this new modern era, you might foot a good chunk of the tab.
 Her $3,000 table decorations are coming out of your collective hide—whether you realize it or not—even if her folks are writing the checks.
 (Click here for a breakdown of who pays for what.)
-If you slap on the blindfolds and give her the credit card, you not only ignore your investment, you set a precedent of spending the rest of your life--literally--as a yes-man.
-Wedding planning is to marriage what a grueling, two-year election is to the US Presidency: it tests you, it steels you, it gets you ready for office.
+If you slap on the blindfold and just hand over your credit card, you not only ignore your investment, you set a precedent of spending the rest of your life as a literal yes-man.

 To start things off…get your basic orientation on the groom’s role in the engagement.